bkram/Emu68/quickstart.md

 ## Kickstart Configuration

-It is recommended to use an A1200 kicstart ROM so we can have ZIII ram.
+It is recommended to use an A1200 kickstart ROM so we can have ZIII ram, and becasue of performance reasons it is recommended to not use the kickstart Rom on the motherboard.

+A Rom can be loaded from the FAT32 partition on the sdcard as seen in the example below.

 ```text